tondeverton/tondeverton/cv.md

 ## Personal Interests

-* **Coffee Enthusiast** - I love tasting new flavors and experimenting with new ways to prepare my morning coffee.
+* **Coffee Enthusiast** - I love tasting new flavours and experimenting with new ways to prepare my morning coffee.

 * **Digital Nomad** - I live and work anywhere, immersing myself in new cultures and meeting new people.